krnewberry/KuLine/README.md

 ```
 candle_type_in_seconds = 60
 ```
-This must match the amount of equivalent seconds in the candle chart that you've selected.
+This must match the amount of equivalent seconds to the selected candle type.

 Here's another example:
 if ```candle_type = "3min"``` then